 EPHESIANS 2:1-5

 Paul could have chosen weaker language — "struggling," "inclined toward sin," "in need of help."
-Instead he chose the most absolute image of incapacity available.
+He chose nekros: the coroner's word, the most absolute image of incapacity available in his Greek.
 A corpse does not make decisions.
 It does not cooperate with the surgeon.
 It does not "accept" the offer of life.
 Dead requires resurrection.

 How Dead Is "Dead"?
 Look in the Mirror.